 After these excursions, his attention turned to writing novels.
 But these efforts were short-lived due to a detour into filmmaking.
 It took ten years of heightened interest in movies—in which IFC’s Media Lab Shorts Uploaded featured one of his short films—for Justin to return to his original vocation.

-Justin’s short stories have been published in various online journals and magazines such as The Broadkill Review, Map Literary, and Bewildering Stories.
-More recently, he was hired to write a collaborative science fiction novel for Hidden Key Publishing and began writing children’s books for his toddler.
+Justin’s short stories have been published in various online journals and magazines such as The Broadkill Review, Map Literary, Idle Ink, and Bewildering Stories.
+In 2019, he was hired to write a collaborative science fiction novel for Hidden Key Publishing and began writing children’s books for his toddler.

-Much to his surprise, Justin returned to filmmaking in 2019 and has produced several short films.
-According to FilmFreeway, his works are already among the most selected for film festival screenings on the submissions website.
-His latest film achievement entails becoming an official selection in the 2021 RiverRun International Film Festival.
+Much to his surprise, Justin also returned to filmmaking in 2019 and has rapidly produced several short films.
+According to FilmFreeway, his works are among the most selected by film festivals on the submissions website.
+His latest film achievement entails a screening at the Academy-Qualifying 23rd RiverRun International Film Festival.

 Place of Birth: Raleigh, NC